ipfs/specs/IPIP/0000-ipns-lagrange-replication.md

-# IPIP 0000: IPNS Lagrange Replication
+# IPIP-309: IPNS Lagrange Replication

 <!-- IPIP number will be assigned by an editor.
 When opening a pull request to
 submit your IPIP, please use number 0000 and an abbreviated title in the filename,